Email archiving: Regulations and solutions companies should know about

 We all send emails.
 In fact, we send an awful lot of emails every single day.
 As of February 2017 it is estimated that the number of emails sent every day stands at 269 billion, with the average user partaking in 122 business-related email exchanges a day.
 Email is now a far bigger form of communication than postal letters; but if we all understand the importance of storing bank letters and receipts, why don’t we do the same for emails too?
 The truth is, if you’re operating a business, the law requires you to archive emails.
 Different countries have different rules and regulations regarding mail archiving, so it’s important to know where you stand.
-We’ll take you through the dos and don’ts of email archiving, focusing on the governing laws for the US, the UK, and Canada.
+We’ll take you through the dos and don’ts of email archiving, focusing on the governing laws for the UK and the US.

 What is email archiving?

 Simply put, email archiving is a way of storing all of your incoming and outgoing messages in an organised manner.
-These emails, their meta data, and any attachments that are included within them, are preserved and protected for a designated period of time.
+These emails, their metadata, and any attachments that are included within them, are preserved and protected for a designated period of time.
 Email archiving isn’t just simply saving emails; the process also involves organising them properly, so that specific emails can be dragged up as easily and quickly as possible when required.

 What are the benefits of email archiving?